time-rs/book/src/api/format-description.md

   ![syntax for period component](../diagrams/period.svg#rr)

-  Users have the option to choose whether the value is uppercase or lowercase.
+  Users have the option to choose whether the value is uppercase (the default) or lowercase.
 This component is typically used in conjunction with the hour of the day with `repr:12`.

   When parsing, there is the option to consume text-based formats case-insensitively.